-- Measurement of the liability for incurred claims (previously claims outstanding and incurred but not reported (IBNR) claims) will be determined on a discounted probability-weighted expected value basis and includes an explicit risk adjustment for non-financial risk.
+- Measurement of the liability for remaining coverage involves an explicit evaluation of risk adjustment for non-financial risk when a group of contracts is onerous in order to calculate a loss component (previously these may have formed part of the unexpired risk reserve provision).
+If at any time before and during the coverage period, facts and circumstances indicate that a group of contracts is onerous, then the Group will recognise a loss in profit or loss and increase the liability for remaining coverage to the extent that the current estimates of the fulfilment cash flow that relate to remaining coverage exceed the carrying amount of the liability for remaining coverage. - Measurement of the liability for incurred claims (previously claims outstanding and incurred but not reported (IBNR) claims) will be determined on a discounted probability-weighted expected value basis and includes an explicit risk adjustment for nonfinancial risk.
 The liability includes the Group's obligation to pay other incurred insurance expenses.
 The Group will recognise the liability for incurred claims of a group of contracts at the amount of the fulfilment cash flows relating to incurred claims.
 The future cash flows will be discounted (at current rates whether they are expected to be paid in one year or less from the date the claims are incurred. - The Group will allocate the acquisition cash flows to groups of insurance contracts issued or expected to be issued using a systematic and rational basis.
 Insurance acquisition cash flows include those that are directly attributable to a group.
 Where such insurance acquisition cash flows are paid (or where a liability has been recognised applying another IFRS standard) before the related group of insurance contracts is recognised, an asset for insurance acquisition cash flows is recognised.
 When insurance contracts are recognised, the related portion of the asset for insurance acquisition cash flows is recognised and subsumed into the measurement at initial recognition of the insurance liability for remaining coverage of the related group. - Measurement of the asset for remaining coverage (reflecting reinsurance premiums paid for reinsurance held) is adjusted to include a loss-recovery component to reflect the expected recovery of onerous contract losses where such contracts reinsure onerous direct contracts.
 The Group will apply the same accounting policies to measure a group of reinsurance contracts, adapted where necessary to reflect features that differ from those of insurance contracts. - The Group does not issue any contracts with direct participating features.